dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The `<text>` element has the following attributes:

 - `encoding`: either "utf8" or "xml" (required)
-    - `utf8`: The element describes a simple text without markup.
-The text is a simple UTF-8 string.
+    - `utf8`: simple text without markup
-    - `xml`: The element describes a complex text containing markup.
+    - `xml`: complex text with markup.
 It must follow the XML format as defined by the [DSP standard mapping](https://docs.dasch.swiss/latest/DSP-API/03-apis/api-v2/xml-to-standoff-mapping/).
 - `permissions`: Permission ID (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights)
 - `comment`: a comment for this specific value (optional)

-There are two variants of text: Simple (UTF8) and complex (XML).
-Within a text property, multiple simple and complex text values may be mixed.
+Within a text property, multiple simple (UTF8) and complex (XML) text values may be mixed.
 Both simple and complex text values can be used inside all `gui_element`s that are defined in an ontology (`SimpleText`, `Richtext`, `Textarea`, see [here](dsp-tools-create-ontologies.md#textvalue)).
 But typically, you would use UTF8 in a `SimpleText`, and XML in `Richtext` or `Textarea`.

 Example of a public simple text and a hidden complex text:
 ```xml